 The Shih Poo has inherited charm and cuteness from both of its parent breeds.
 It comes in a variety of colors including Black, White, and Tan.
 Most of the Shih Poo’s traits are just like other Poodle crosses such as Bernedoodle, Groodle, and Cavoodle.

-Let’s find the Shih Poo’s pros and cons below.
+Let’s find Shih Poo’s pros and cons below.

 Shih Poo Pros and Cons

 Both the parent breeds; Poodle and Shih Tzu have a low-shedding coat.
-And luckily, the Shih Poos inherit this trait from both the parents.
+And luckily, the Shih Poos inherit this trait from both parents.
 This makes Shih Poo one of the best hybrid breeds for people with allergies.

 Ideal indoor dog:

-If you live in an apartment, condo, or a small-sized home, Shih Poo can be your best match because its small in size and won’t take much space.
+If you live in an apartment, condo, or a small-sized home, Shih Poo can be your best match because it’s small in size and won’t take up much space.
 It can easily adjust to any type of home and it can be an ideal lapdog because of its compact size.

 Shih Poo is the Party Boy.
-Actually, when it comes to sociability, Shih Poos are the champions.
+When it comes to sociability, Shih Poos are the champions.
 They can easily be adjusted with any type of owner.
 They make best friends with other canine and non-canine pets.
-One thing to remember, as they are small in size, so if you have a giant-sized dog such as a Great Dane, Rottweiler, or a Mastiff breed, then don’t get a Shih Poo.
+One thing to remember is that they are small in size, so if you have a giant-sized dog such as a Great Dane, Rottweiler, or a Mastiff breed, then don’t get a Shih Poo.

-Although they are among the ideal dog breeds as they have very few negative traits, still, we have found some tiny points which you should consider before getting a Shih Poo puppy.
+Although they are among the ideal dog breeds as they have very few negative traits, still, we have found some tiny points that you should consider before getting a Shih Poo puppy.
 Let’s check their cons below.

 Depression or Separation Anxiety:

 Well, none of the dogs want to be left alone at home but Shih Poo is a bit more sensitive in this regard.
 If a Shih Poo is left alone for a slightly longer time, it may develop an aggressive and destructive behavior which may lead to accessive barking, separation anxiety, tail chasing, and destructive chewing.

 Risk of injury: